 Jury members recognized Catherine Mosbach as an outstanding and talented creative force who pushes the profession beyond excellence, revealing hidden layers of designing and also thinking about landscape.
 The result is a portfolio of unique and strong conceptual works.
-They remind us that there will always be infinite opportunities to find and express an original personal vocation whilst practicing environmentally and socially responsible work.See all LILA recognitions 2016 -
+They remind us that there will always be infinite opportunities to find and express an original personal vocation whilst practicing environmentally and socially responsible work.- from the LILA Jury statements

 Most often one thinks that landscape architecture is built up with an idea, a draft from one stage to another.
 A landscape project raises different levels of questions we would like to address through the sampling of some of the experimentations we have realized.
 The movement of understanding leads us —in a tactile, tentative, anxious approach— to explore the sedimentation of forms in an experimental way.
 The images that we propose are more about the nature of pictures as a material, a neither-here-nor-there between fabrications that precede them, and processes that extend beyond them.